espruino/EspruinoDocs/boards/Bangle.js.md

 * LCD on - 40mA
 * Turned off - 0.08mA (0.6mA if turned off via Bootloader)

-This means that when idle (in the normal power-on state) you can expect around 20 days of battery life.
+This means that when idle (in the normal power-on state) you can expect around 30-90 days of battery life depending on whether Bangle.js is moved or not.

+**Note:** These figures are based on the latest Bangle.js firmware.
+Earlier firmwares have slightly higher power consumption figures.

 Charging